kfarr/theta-s-quartz/README.md

 ## To use:
 * Download camtwist http://camtwiststudio.com/, install to applications
-* Add theta-fish2sphere.qtz and theta-crop.qtz to Applications > CamTwist > Effects
+* Add theta-fish2sphere.qtz (or other qtz files you want to try) to Applications > CamTwist > Effects
 * Open CamTwist
 * Step 1: View > Main Window, Double click "Webcam" and choose RICOH THETA S
 * Step 2: Choose filter theta-fish2sphere